justQing00/react-radial-bar-chart/README.md

 * draw single ring (finish)
 * multi ring (finish)
 * draw value at the end of ring (finish)
-* multi ring width atuo change
-* click event for each ring
 * draw ring name at the bagin of ring
 * value text in ring vertical center
 * value text rotate for read
+* click event for each ring
 * size adaptation
+* random color for different ring
 * floating effect
 * Tooltip and more info
 * word and chart more clearly